eshaker-js/AzureScraper/README.md

 # Azure Architecture Scraper

-This is my submission of the Azure Architecture Scraper assignment as part of a job application to CloudCulate.
+This is my submission of the Azure Cloud Architecture Scraper assignment as part of a job application.

-Tech Stack is according to the requirements, but heres the specifics:
+Tech Stack was chosen according to the requirements, but here are the specifics:

 - Backend - FastAPI + Python
 - Frontend - React + Vite